 Gently toss tofu into your now simmering red stew of deliciousness, GENTLY mixing to combine.
 Try not to smash everything up, it ruins the aesthetic, but keep periodically stirring to prevent sticking.

 Now, while this is simmering, is also when you want to add chili oil and Sichuan peppercorn powder to your desired spice level and numbing sensation, respectively.
 Or you can totally leave it completely on the side for anyone to add at the table.
 Just remember that you can always add more spice but cannot take it away.

 After a few minutes at a simmer, the dish is basically ready - you can keep it over low heat as you prepare the rest of the meal (steaming/blanching green vegetables like gai lan or bok choi, making jasmine rice, etc).
-Immediately before serving (and over medium heat), swirl in about half of your potato starch slurry to thicken.
+Immediately before serving (and over medium heat), swirl in about half of your potato starch slurry to thicken the stew.
 Potato starch should make the sauce go glossier than a more common corn starch, but you also don't want to overdo the thickening agent - you should still be able to pour it like a thick stew, not as a congealed clump.
+Taste here for umami, and add MSG as needed.
+It MAY not need it unless you've used water instead of stock, but a little dash can't hurt.

 Take the wok off heat and stir in the reserved chunks of scallion greens - you're looking for these to just wilt in the sauce, not completely be cooked to death.

 Top with some more Sichuan peppercorn powder, finely chopped scallions, and serve with jasmine rice, some green vegetables, extra chili oil, and happiness.